Exploring the Focusing Mechanism of the NuMI Horn Magnets: NuMI beamline and Instrumentation

-Figure~\ref{fig:layout1} shows the layout of the baffle, target canister, and Horn 1 in the NuMI beamline.
-The baffle is a 1.5-meter-long graphite cylinder with a 15-mm-diameter center hole along the beam axis to capture any mis-steered beam.
-The target canister is a water-cooled aluminum cylinder filled with atmospheric-pressure Helium gas that contains the target core.
-A thin Beryllium foil is used at both ends of the canister to make upstream and downstream beam windows.
-The thickness of the downstream window in which the beam particles pass through is 0.25\,mm.
+Figure~\ref{fig:layout1} shows the layout of the baffle, target canister, and Horn~1.
+The baffle is a 1.5-meter-long graphite cylinder with a 15-mm-diameter central aperture designed to intercept mis-steered proton beams.
+The target canister is a water-cooled aluminum cylinder filled with atmospheric pressure helium gas that houses the target core.
+Thin beryllium foils serve as the upstream and downstream beam windows, with the downstream window measuring $120$\,mm in diameter and $1.25$\,mm in thickness.
+Both the baffle and target canister are mounted on the target module.
+The distances between the baffle and the upstream end of the target core, and between the downstream end of the target core and Horn~1, are approximately 870\,mm and $200$\,mm, respectively.

-Figure~\ref{fig:targetfin} shows the target core made of a series of graphite fins (grade: POCO ZXF-5Q, density: 1.78 g/cm$^3$).
+Figure~\ref{fig:targetfin} shows the target core made of a series of graphite fins (grade: POCO ZXF-5Q, density: $1.78$ g/cm$^3$).
 The nominal beam position at the target core is near the upper end of the fin.
-The first two fins are used for the beam position measurement.
-They can be electrically isolated from the ground so that the beam position can be measured by observing the intensity of the delta-rays knocked out from the fins by the incident beam.
-The next four fins have a thick graphite cylinder around the top of the fin.
-The cylinder diameter, 18\,mm, is slightly larger than the inner center hole diameter of the baffle.
-These fins are called winged fins.
-A mis-steered proton beam hits the winged fin to reduce the beam intensity produced by multiple scattering.
-This way, the beam makes less thermal impact on the beam elements downstream from the target, which are not designed to receive the full intensity of the proton beam.
-The rest of the target core has 44 rounded rectangular target fins.
-The length and width of the fins are 25 and 9\,mm, respectively.
-The dimensions of the fin are determined from a balance between the pion production yield and thermal stress on the fin.
-The edge of the fin is rounded to avoid a shock wave concentration at a corner.
-The present target core is capable of operating with a 1-MW proton beam.
-The target core length is 1.25\,m, and it has 48+2 fins along the beam direction.
+The first two fins, known as Budal fins, are used for coarse beam position measurements~\cite{adamson2016}.
+The next four fins, called winged fins, feature a thick graphite cylinder around the top of the fin.
+The diameter of the cylinder, $18$\,mm exceeds the baffle's central aperture, enabling the interception of mis-steered beams and mitigation of their thermal impact on downstream components through multiple scattering.
+The rest of the target core has 44 rounded rectangular target fins, each measuring $25$\,mm in length and $9$\,mm in width.
+The total length of the target core is $1.25$\,m, corresponding to approximately $2.5$\,nuclear interaction lengths for the proton beam.

-Figure~\ref{fig:layout2} shows the elevation view of the target hall.
-There are two horns called Horn 1 and Horn 2, respectively.
+Figure~\ref{fig:layout2} shows an elevation view of the target hall, including the target module, Horn~1, Horn~2, and the upstream end of the decay pipe.
+The beam axis is tilted downward by $58$\,mrad to direct the beam toward the Soudan Mine in Minnesota, the site of the former MINOS far detector~\cite{Michael2008}.
+The distance between Horn~1 and Horn~2 is $20$\,m, and the distance from Horn~2 to the upstream end of the decay pipe is $25$\,m.